xhwv/MTamba/README.md

 MTamba aims to solve key challenges in glioma diagnosis:

 **Glioma Segmentation:** Identifying and segmenting tumor regions in multi-modal MRI scans.

 **IDH Genotyping:** Predicting Isocitrate Dehydrogenase (IDH) mutation status, a crucial biomarker for glioma prognosis.

 **Tumor Grading:** Classifying tumor grades, a key factor in prognosis.

 Our model design includes the following components:

 Tetra-Oriented Mamba: Performs global information interaction from different orientations in MRIs for segmentation.

 T2-FLAIR Mismatch Feature Extraction: Explores mismatch features between T2 and FLAIR images at different depths.

 Channel-Space Siamese Mamba Fusion: Fuses T2-FLAIR mismatch features with multi-modal MRI features for improved diagnosis.

 Uncertainty Loss Optimization: Jointly optimizes glioma segmentation, IDH genotyping, and grading with an uncertainty loss.

-We validate MTamba on the UCSF-PDGM and BraTS2020 datasets, and our experimental results demonstrate that MTamba outperforms existing multi-task learning methods in both accuracy and robustness.
+We validate MTamba on the UCSF-PDGM and BraTS2020 datasets, and our experimental results demonstrate that MTamba outperforms existing multi-task learning methods.

 **Datasets**